libxml-raku/LibXML-raku/docs/DocumentFragment.md

 Methods
 -------

-The class inherits from [LibXML::Node ](https://libxml-raku.github.io/LibXML-raku/Node).
+The class inherits from [LibXML::Node](https://libxml-raku.github.io/LibXML-raku/Node).
 The documentation for Inherited methods is not listed here.

 ### method new